Skip to Main Content

 • Business equipment includes any asset you use for your business, such as company vehicles, machinery, computers and furniture.

 • Check with each lender you want to apply with.
 Lenders typically look at the length of time you’ve been in business, your business credit score and business revenue to decide if you qualify.
 The qualifications vary from lender to lender.
+Many lenders allow you to prequalify, allowing you to see whether you might qualify for their equipment loan without a hard check on your credit.

-• A loan is a good option for equipment you plan on keeping for a long time.
+• An equipment loan is a good option for equipment you plan on keeping for a long time.
 Depending on the lender, an equipment loan may require a down payment of 10 to 20 percent, but you own the equipment as soon as the purchase is made.
 With an equipment lease, monthly payments are typically smaller than loan payments.
 Plus, no down payment is usually required, but you don’t own the equipment unless you opt to purchase it at the end of your lease.